hl7au/au-fhir-core/input/pagecontent/comparison.md

 [International Patient Summary Implementation Guide 2.0.0-ballot](https://hl7.org/fhir/uv/ips/2024Sep/) defines the expected capabilities of systems that represent the International Patient Summary (IPS) using HL7 FHIR.
 An IPS document is an electronic health record extract containing essential healthcare information about a subject of care.

 ##### IPA Server CapabilityStatement additional requirements
 The [International Patient Summary Implementation Guide 2.0.0-ballot](https://hl7.org/fhir/uv/ips/2024Sep/) introduces additional conformance expectations not required by AU Core.
-These expectations are listed in the table below.
 Implementers are advised to note that some code changes may be required to ensure full compliance.

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>